yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Netgear/WNR854T.rst

 Serial connection parameters are : 112500,8N1

+=== Source code ===

+Source code can be retrieved from Netgear's [ftp://downloads.netgear.com/files/GPL/ FTP server].
+The files start with 'wnr854'.

 === Linux ===

 This runs the ubiquitous Linux 2.4.27-vrs1 version, using Uboot as a bootloader.